 Shipyard Workers and Asbestos Exposure

 The noise was another challenge onboard a ship.
 Part of proper shipbuilding was using the right materials to create safe and comfortable vessels.
-For seven decades, builders thought asbestos was their ideal choice for insulation against noise, as well.
+For seven decades, builders thought asbestos was their ideal choice for insulation against noise as well.

-Asbestos is relatively stable and safe once products made with it are installed, sealed and left alone.
+Asbestos is relatively stable and safe once products made with it are installed, sealed, and left alone.
 Dangerous exposure occurred when shipyard workers handled asbestos and materials containing asbestos during the installation process.

 American ships used to contain asbestos in almost every component.
 Fire protection was a primary concern, as all ships were heavily loaded with fuel and combustible equipment.
 Insulation was also vital, as sailors needed protection from extreme heat and cold while at sea.

 Asbestos products often had to be cut, drilled, shaped, and sanded to fit.
 This manipulation released clouds of tiny asbestos fibers into the air.